I'm tempted to say anytime...but here's a quick overview.

 Source: Cook Islands Meteorological Services

-The after effects when 5 cyclones in 5 weeks hit the Cook Islands in 2006.
+The after effects of one of 5 cyclones in 5 weeks in 2006.
 Such events are rare

 Cyclones (elsewhere called hurricanes or typhoons) are a fact of life in this part of the world and are categorised as 1 to 5 where 5 is the most intense .